ErgoDox/tmk_ErgoDox/README.md

 - [ ] Dvorak
 - [ ] Workman

-If your lanugage is unsupported and you do not feel comfortable writing one, post an issue on github.
+If your language is unsupported and you do not feel comfortable writing one, post an issue on github.
 It is recommended that personal layouts be under [version control](http://oss-watch.ac.uk/resources/versioncontrol) so changes are easily reversed.

 ### Customization